nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case resumes at step 2.

 * 1b.
 User enters data for an individual who already exists in the database.
     * 1b1.
-Duke The Market shows an error message that the user is a duplicate person
+Duke The Market shows an error message that the user is a duplicate customer
     * 1b2.
 User enters new data

   Steps 1b1-1b2 are repeated until the data entered is correct.